wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 1. Wait until it finishes before you turn on any other flows.

-1. Ensure that the Sync Template v2 flows are already turned on for the following object types: Apps, Connectors, Custom Connectors, Flows, Model Driven Apps, PVA, RPA.
+1. Ensure that the Sync Template v2 flows are already turned on for the following object types: Apps, Connectors, Custom Connectors, Flows, Model Driven Apps, Power Virtual Agents, Robotic Process Automation.

 1. Turn on **Admin | Sync Template v2**.
 When it completes, turn it off again.